Tara McGowan

+Early life and education

+McGowan graduated from Rogers High School in Newport, Rhode Island, in 2004.
+She graduated from New York University with degrees in journalism and political science.

-Journalism
+Journalism and early career

 McGowan began her career as a journalist, working on the CBS program 60 Minutes.
 After covering the Barack Obama 2008 presidential campaign, she left journalism to become the press secretary for Jack Reed, a United States Senator from Rhode Island.
 During the 2012 United States presidential election, McGowan was a digital producer for Barack Obama's re-election campaign.

+Digital advertising and media career

-In 2016, McGowan directed the $42 million digital advertising branch of Priorities USA Action, the primary super PAC supporting Hillary Clinton's 2016 presidential campaign.
+During the 2016 presidential election, McGowan directed the $42 million digital advertising branch of Priorities USA Action, the primary super PAC supporting Hillary Clinton's campaign.
 It was the largest ever ad campaign by the PAC.

-Digital advertising

-In 2017, McGowan launched the political strategy firm Lockwood Strategy, which Campaigns and Elections magazine identified as a crucial force in Democratic Party victories in the 2017 Virginia elections.
+In 2017, McGowan launched the political strategy firm Lockwood Strategy, which Campaigns and Elections identified as a crucial force in Democratic Party victories in the 2017 Virginia elections.

+In the 2020 Democratic primary, McGowan supported Pete Buttigieg's campaign and opposed Bernie Sanders.

-Shortly after founding Lockwood Strategy, McGowan co-founded the digital advertising organisation Acronym together with Michael Dubin and with Laurene Powell Jobs and Reid Hoffman's financial backing.
+Shortly after founding Lockwood Strategy, McGowan co-founded the digital advertising organization Acronym together with Michael Dubin and with Laurene Powell Jobs and Reid Hoffman's financial backing.
 Within just over a year, Acronym had raised tens of millions of dollars for digital advertising campaigns, running more than 100 ad campaigns and registering 60,000 voters.

+Courier Newsroom

 One of McGowan's projects, called Courier Newsroom, is a for-profit media company that produces digital newspapers in Arizona, Michigan, North Carolina, Pennsylvania, Virginia, and Wisconsin, with the aim of filling news deserts in swing states by providing regional news coverage from a left-wing perspective.
 McGowan's goal of creating a partisan online newsroom is partly intended to combat online fake news, which led The New Yorker to label McGowan "a starry-eyed techno-utopian" for her stated belief that digital information is the most effective way to combat digital misinformation.

+In July 2025, Semafor reported that McGowan told Courier Newsroom's donors that they were coming off the worst fundraising quarter in six years and as a result, hadn't been able to effectively use their websites to build opposition to the Trump administration: "Without funding, we can't get these stories in front of more of the audiences we need to be reaching to increase awareness and opposition.
+We currently do not have any funding to boost our coverage of this bill to news-avoidant Americans who are not already subscribing to our newsrooms, and no new funding to increase our subscriber bases in critical competitive districts and states."